Can I Sue if I Signed an Arbitration Agreement?

 Many arbitration agreements will set out specific rules governing the arbitration.
 Sometimes, rather than include rules in their contract, the parties will agree to follow an organization's rules, such as those of the American Arbitration Association (AAA).

-The rules agreed on by the parties will set out how to start an arbitration.
-Generally, the arbitration process begins when one party to the dispute submits a demand for arbitration.
-The party submitting the claim is typically called the claimant; the party opposing the claim is called the respondent.
+The parties' agreed-upon rules will set out how to start an arbitration.
+Generally, the arbitration process begins when one party submits a demand for arbitration.
+The party submitting the claim is typically called the claimant.
+The party opposing the claim is called the respondent.
 The claimant's demand may include a description of the nature of the dispute.
 Then, the respondent may submit a response to the claim.

 At the arbitration, the parties will present their respective cases.
 In many ways, the procedure is like a court hearing before a judge.
-The claimant presents their evidence and calls any witness they might have.
-Then the respondent presents their evidence and offers the testimony of their witnesses.
-Once the parties have finished, the arbitrator will consider the matter and then issue a written decision.
-If the claimant wins and needs to enforce the arbitrator's award, they can file a petition with an appropriate court.
+The claimant presents evidence and calls any witness they might have.
+Then the respondent presents evidence and offers the testimony of their witnesses.
+Once the parties have finished, the arbitrator will consider the matter and issue a written decision.
+If the claimant wins and needs to enforce the arbitrator's award, they can petition an appropriate court.

 Arbitration Pros and Cons

-- Choosing an arbitrator: the parties have some say in who will decide the dispute as opposed to being assigned a judge to the case (which can be particularly helpful in cases involving science and technology)
+- Choosing an arbitrator: The parties have some say in who will decide the dispute instead of being assigned a judge to the case.
+This can be particularly helpful in cases involving science and technology.

-Other lawyers believe that the downsides of arbitration don't outweigh the upsides.
+Other lawyers believe the downsides of arbitration don't outweigh the upsides.
 Some of these include:

-- Individual Claims: Most modern arbitration clauses require you to give up the ability to group your claims with similar claims of others and have them resolved in a single proceeding in a “class action" as you could in court (the U.S. Supreme Court recently has upheld class action waivers)
+- Individual claims: Most modern arbitration clauses require you to give up the ability to group your claims with similar claims of others and have them resolved in a single proceeding in a “class action" as you could in court.
+The U.S. Supreme Court has upheld class action waivers.

-- Expense: sometimes arbitrations are just as expensive as court cases
+- Expense: Sometimes arbitration is just as expensive as court cases.

-- Terms: the party that wrote the arbitration provision largely controls the terms and conditions of the arbitration.
+- Terms: The party who wrote the arbitration provision largely controls the terms and conditions of the arbitration.

 Whether arbitration is a good idea in your situation depends on, among other things, the relationship that you have with the opposing party.
-One relationship in which arbitration clauses are becoming more and more common is the employer-employee relationship.
+One relationship in which arbitration clauses are becoming increasingly common is the employer-employee relationship.

 Arbitration Provisions in Employment Agreements

 According to the Economic Policy Institute, more than 60 million American workers are bound by mandatory arbitration provisions as a condition of employment.
-There are many reasons why employers like them so much.
+There are many reasons why employers like arbitration provisions so much.

 First, requiring an employee to arbitrate a claim on an individual basis reduces the amount an employer can be required to pay.
 Lawyers call this “liability exposure."
 Arbitration provisions that prevent you from grouping claims into one proceeding substantially reduce an employer's liability exposure.

-Second, the employer, who drafts the arbitration provision, decides the terms of the arbitration.
+Second, the employer, who drafts the arbitration provision, decides the arbitration terms.
 Most employees lack the negotiating power to persuade an employer to modify or even drop an arbitration provision.
-So the dispute with the employee is resolved through arbitration according to the terms the employer drafted.
+So, the dispute with the employee is resolved through arbitration according to the terms the employer drafted.

-Third, arbitrators are supposed to be neutral, but this isn't always apparent.
-Large companies that face similar lawsuits from their employees may use the same arbitrators over and over again.
+Third, arbitrators are supposed to be neutral, but this is only sometimes apparent.
+Large companies that face similar lawsuits from their employees may use the same arbitrators repeatedly.
 They develop relationships with the arbitrators through employment arbitration and are inclined to choose arbitrators that they believe, based on their experience, will decide the dispute in their favor.

 Enforceability of an Arbitration Provision

 If a party needs to enforce an arbitration provision, they file a petition with an appropriate court.
-But the issue just as commonly comes up within the context of an actual lawsuit.
+However, the issue often arises within the context of an actual lawsuit.
 An employee sues, and the employer files a motion to compel arbitration in accordance with the terms of the arbitration provision.

 - The party entered into a valid contract with the understanding that they were giving up the right to a jury trial